ZhangxinruBIT/MoME/README.md

 # Usage with nnU-NetV2
 For traning and inference, since we implement within the nnU-NetV2, the well-introduced usage can be follwed at [nnU-Net](https://github.com/MIC-DKFZ/nnUNet.git).
 Please ensure that the dataset format meets the requirements expected by nnU-Net with our preprocessed data (Rename the directories to resemble **imagesTr** and **labelsTr** under **Dataset_XXXX**.).
-Before employing the MoME training, ensure you have obtained modality experts trained with nnUNet using corresponding modality images.
-You can adjust the path to align with the specialized modality nnUNets using [nnU-Net](https://github.com/ZhangxinruBIT/MoME/blob/main/MoME/nnunetv2/training/nnUNetTrainer/nnUNetTrainer.py).
-Alternatively, you can utilize our well-trained model and configure the path accordingly.

 **Experiment planning and preprocessing**
 ```